IN INCUBATION UNDER THE GUIDANCE OF

 In Pasadena where the air is warm

-But my life began on Cape Canaveral Day
+On Cape Canaveral Day

 I believe I was conceived and born